Ganga Seneviratne: 2024

 In February 2024, she competed at the 2024 World Swimming Championships in Doha in the women's 100m backstroke.
 In January 2024, she scored the most FINA points of all the female competitors at the Sri Lankan National Short Course Swimming Championship due to her performances in the backstroke.
 In June 2024, she was selected to compete in the backstroke at the 2024 Paris Olympics.

 Personal life

 She was educated at Visakha Vidyalaya in Colombo, Sri Lanka.
 She is a member of Killer Whale Aquatics.
+She’s currently pursuing her bachelor’s degree at the University if Debrecen, Hungary as a physiotherapy student.